-Revelum in the Media: How Our Detection Data Powered Forbes and Teleamazonas Investigations into Deepfake Fraud
+Revelum in the Media: The Forbes, Teleamazonas, and El Observador Investigations into Deepfake Fraud

-Revelum's deepfake detection systems supplied the evidence behind two Forbes Colombia investigations and a Teleamazonas national-television investigation in Ecuador, documenting five scam campaigns that cloned David Vélez, Mario Hernández, Gustavo Petro, Shakira, and Daniel Noboa.
+Revelum's deepfake detection systems supplied the evidence behind two Forbes Colombia investigations, a Teleamazonas national-television investigation in Ecuador, and two El Observador reports in Uruguay, documenting scam campaigns that cloned David Vélez, Mario Hernández, Gustavo Petro, Shakira, Daniel Noboa, Guillermo Tolosa, Sergio Fogel, Carlos Lecueder, and President Yamandú Orsi.

-Revelum’s deepfake detection data became the foundation for two Forbes Colombia investigations and a national-television investigation on Ecuador’s Teleamazonas, together documenting five separate scam campaigns that cloned the faces of David Vélez, Mario Hernández, Gustavo Petro, Shakira, and Daniel Noboa.
-Across print and broadcast, in two countries, the reporting put hard numbers behind a problem most people only sense vaguely: organized criminal networks are cloning trusted public figures and running the results as paid advertising, at scale, in plain sight.
+Revelum’s deepfake detection data became the foundation for two Forbes Colombia investigations, a national-television investigation on Ecuador’s Teleamazonas, and two reports in Uruguay’s El Observador, together documenting scam campaigns that cloned the faces of David Vélez, Mario Hernández, Gustavo Petro, Shakira, Daniel Noboa, Guillermo Tolosa, Sergio Fogel, Carlos Lecueder, and Uruguayan President Yamandú Orsi.
+Across print and broadcast, in three countries, the reporting put hard numbers behind a problem most people only sense vaguely: organized criminal networks are cloning trusted public figures and running the results as paid advertising, at scale, in plain sight.

 This page is the index to that coverage.
 Below is what each investigation found, links to the original reporting, and links to our full case-study breakdowns of each campaign.